oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 #### DAO

-Adding is_external to audit_log BE
+Adding is_external to AuditLog BE
 Handling is_external in AuditLogDAODbFacadeImpl

 #### Metadata